cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This variant extends the base mechanism by allowing the recipient to authenticate that the sender possessed a given pre-shared key (PSK).
-We assume that both parties have been provisioned with both the PSK value `psk` and another octet string `pskID` that is used to identify which PSK should be used.
+We assume that both parties have been provisioned with both the PSK value `psk` and another byte string `pskID` that is used to identify which PSK should be used.

 The primary differences from the base case are: